Skip to main content

 Managers and leaders should provide regular feedback and coaching to help employees stay on track and adjust their goals as needed.

 Looking to further drive clarity in organizational goals?
-Consider using performance or goals dashboards to make goals and progress visible to everyone in the organization.
+Consider using performance or goals dashboards to make goals and progress visible to everyone in the organization and conduct team performance assessments as frequently as individual reviews.

 Transparent sharing of goals not only increases awareness and accountability around goals but also helps to identify areas where additional support may be needed.